ABOUT US

 And this blank page where my fingers move.

-Thought Fox is devoted to helping writers develop their craft and reach their goals, whether you aim to complete a short story, publish a novel, get into grad school, write a memoir for your grandchildren, land an agent, or read a poem before an audience.
-Thought Fox offers classes, consulting, and events for every writer.
-So what are you waiting for?
-Grab a pen and join the den!
+Thought Fox is devoted to helping writers develop their craft and reach their goals, whatever shape those goals may take: completing a short story, publishing a novel, getting into graduate school, writing a memoir for your grandchildren, landing an agent, or reading a poem aloud before an audience for the very first time.
+We offer classes, consulting, and events for writers at every stage of the journey.